Beacons of Excellence Award Ceremony

 - Teresa Pond - Chapter President of the Beta Gamma chapter of Delta Gamma Fraternity for Women, and current Director of Development for the Union Programming Council

-- Tammy Mabey – Data Analyst for University College
+- Tammy Mabey – Data Analyst for the Academic Advising Center

 - Patrick Tripeny – Architecture & Planning – Faculty in the College of Architecture and Planning, Associate Dean for Undergraduate Studies, and Director of Center for Teaching & Learning Excellence (Co-chair of committee)

 - Sharon Aiken-Wisniewski – Asst.
-Vice President for Academic Affairs/Undergraduate Studies and Associate Dean for University College (Co-chair of committee)
+Vice President for Academic Affairs/Undergraduate Studies and Associate Dean for Academic Advising Center (Co-chair of committee - 2011-13)